Political, economic and trade information

 As Australia's Foreign Policy White Paper highlights, a strong and prosperous Timor-Leste is of fundamental importance to Australia.
 As close neighbours and friends, Australia and Timor-Leste have a deep and enduring bilateral relationship.
 Our relationship is based on support for Timor-Leste's development, strong security and defence ties and close people-to-people links.

-Australia has provided comprehensive support to Timor-Leste's COVID-19 response and early economic recovery.
+Australia has provided comprehensive support to Timor-Leste's COVID-19 response and economic recovery.
 We have drawn upon existing partnerships and investments, while deploying new resources, to support Timor-Leste's response across a range of sectors.

 Australia provides support to Timor-Leste's armed forces and national police.
 We also cooperate closely on regional security issues, including maritime security, border security and transnational crime.